 What is the Asset Turnover Ratio?

 The asset turnover ratio, also known as the total asset turnover ratio, measures the efficiency with which a company uses its assets to produce sales.
 The asset turnover ratio formula is equal to net sales divided by the total or average assets of a company.
-A company with a high asset turnover ratio operates more efficiently compared to competitors with lower ratios.
+A company with a high asset turnover ratio operates more efficiently as compared to competitors with a lower ratio.

 The formula for the ratio is as follows:

 - Net sales are the amount of revenue generated after deducting sales returns, sales discounts, and sales allowances.

 - Average total assets are the average of aggregate assets at year end of the current or preceding fiscal year.
 Note: an analyst may use either average or end-of-period assets.